nhsx/open-source-fhir-server/README.md

 Each of the above commands will launch the services in "headless" or "daemon" mode.
 If you wish to run the containers in "interactive" mode then replace `-d` with `-it` (see [here](https://docs.docker.com/engine/reference/commandline/run/) for more information on the Docker command line options).

 ### Docker Compose
-This process is significantly less of a pain! (*Note* steps 1 and 2 are only required to be completed once - on first run):
+This process is significantly less of a pain!
+Before running these commands, please check that the file/directory paths in the Docker compose file match your local environment. *Note* steps 1 and 2 are only required to be completed once - on first run:

 1. `docker run -it --name fhir --rm -p8081:8080 -v <file-path-to-the-ROQR-source>:/opt/qewd/mapped -e microservice=fhir rtweed/qewd-server` to bring up the orchestrator service and ensure that the additional node packages required by ROQR are installed.
 2. Kill the container `docker stop fhir`